anil-k-rajamoni18/JavaBackendDevOps/DEVOPS/K8/lesson7_Monitoring_Logging.md

 - **Metrics** reflect system health like CPU/memory usage.
 - Logs are ephemeral; centralized logging is key.

+**Monitoring(Metrics)**:
+- involves tracking system metrics like CPU usage, memory usage, and network performance.
+- Provides alerts based on predefined thresholds and conditions
+- Monitoring tells us what is happening.

+**Logging(Logs)**:
+- involves the collection of log data from various components of a system.
+- Logging explains why it is happening.

+**Tracing(Traces)**:
+- involves tracking the flow of a request or transaction as it moves through different services and components within a system.
+- Tracing shows how it is happening.

+### 🤔 Why Monitoring?
+- Monitoring helps us keep an eye on our systems to ensure they are working properly.
+- Purpose: maintaining the health, performance, and security of IT environments.
+- It enables early detection of issues, ensuring that they can be addressed before causing significant downtime or data loss.
+- We use monitoring to:
+    - Detect Problems Early
+    - Measure Performance
+    - Ensure Availability

 ### 🌍 Real-world Example:
 An e-commerce platform uses metrics to autoscale services during flash sales and logs to trace order issues.